This is week 30 of our yearlong #freepermaculture course

 Also, we really want your feedback.

 Every time a student sends in an evaluation form we read it and use what it says to guide our actions and inspire new content creation for the #freepermaculture lexicon.
-Please take a moment to give us your feedback, using the form below.
-It starts with a basic star rating then goes to a short form with quick questions about your experience.
+Please take a moment to give us your feedback, using this form.